AriFordsham/GHCWiki/repositories.md

 ## When the master repo is in Darcs

 Things are a bit more complicated when the master repo is in Darcs.
-For example, to make a change to Cabal:
+For example, to make a change to bytestring:

-1. First push the change as a darcs patch to the upstream Cabal repository, [ http://code.haskell.org/Cabal/](http://code.haskell.org/Cabal/)
+1. First push the change as a darcs patch to the upstream bytestring repository, [ http://darcs.haskell.org/bytestring/](http://darcs.haskell.org/bytestring/)
-1. The patch will be mirrored and converted to git by the mirror script, in the repo [ http://darcs.haskell.org/git-mirrors/Cabal/.git/](http://darcs.haskell.org/git-mirrors/Cabal/.git/)
+1. The patch will be mirrored and converted to git by the mirror script, in the repo [ http://darcs.haskell.org/git-mirrors/bytestring/.git/](http://darcs.haskell.org/git-mirrors/bytestring/.git/)
-1. You then need to pull from [ http://darcs.haskell.org/git-mirrors/Cabal/.git/](http://darcs.haskell.org/git-mirrors/Cabal/.git/) into `libraries/Cabal` in a regular GHC tree, validate, and push to the GHC Cabal repo, [ http://darcs.haskell.org/packages/Cabal.git/](http://darcs.haskell.org/packages/Cabal.git/)
+1. You then need to pull from [ http://darcs.haskell.org/git-mirrors/bytestring/.git/](http://darcs.haskell.org/git-mirrors/bytestring/.git/) into `libraries/bytestring` in a regular GHC tree, validate, and push to the GHC bytestring repo, `darcs.haskell.org:/srv/darcs/packages/bytestring.git`.

 ## Repository locations